Jchase2/ocaml-pass/README.md

 A simple text based password manager written in ocaml.

-This is based on the shell version: https://github.com/Jchase2/simple-pass-manager Except theoretically more secure.
+This is based on the shell version: https://github.com/Jchase2/simple-pass-manager

 ## Features

 * AES stored passwords.
 * Scrypt password generated key on login.
 * Never writes to disk.
-* Encrypts key in memory until used.
-Tries to keep data encrypted as well, until used.
 * Can organize passwords / info by "block".
 (Blocks explained below.)
 * Add and remove blocks with a single or multiple lines of text within.
 * Add and Remove string(s) from blocks.